rayners/mt-plugin-id-shorts/README.md

   custom paths set in your apache rewrite rules.
 For example, if you limit shorted urls to a `/s/` namespace on your server, your **Short URL Template** value should be `<mt:blogurl>/s/<mt:var name='id_shorts_path' />`.
+* **Append Query Parameter**: If Google Analytics is used on your site, this option will be useful to track visits to a page vs visits to a page coming from a shortcode.
+The query parameter and value `utm_medium=go` will be appended to the redirected URL.
 * **404 Document**: Because IdShorts can be configured (via mod_rewrite) to look for a short url when a file or directory is not found, it can bypass Apache's `ErrorDocument 404` handling.
 In these (hopefully rare) cases, you